benshimonz/V1/README.md

 ## Paths

 A path connectes two entities - similar to a relationship.
-However, while relationship is a direct connection between two entities, a path is an indirect connection: a sequence of relationships and entities between the two entities.
+However, while a relationship is a direct connection between two entities, a path is an indirect connection : a path is a sequence of relationships and entities between the two entities.

 Each path has a length.
 The length of the path is equal to the number of entities along the path.
 Relationships are actually paths with length 0.
-The number of relationships along a path is always 1 + the number of entities along the path.
+The number of relationships along a path is always larger by one than the number of entities along the path.

 In a pattern, a path is depicted by a red line between two entities.
 Above the line there must be a limitation to the path length, which is  expressed using one of the following operators: _< n, ≤ n, in [n1..n2], in [n1, n2, ...]_, where all numbers a positive integers.